Infomercial: Criticism and legal issues

 In the United States, the Federal Trade Commission (FTC) requires that any infomercial 15 minutes or longer must disclose to viewers that it is a paid advertisement.
 An infomercial is required to be "clearly and conspicuously" marked as a "paid advertisement for [particular product or service], sponsored by [sponsor]" at the beginning ("following program") and end ("preceding program") of the advertisement and before ordering instructions are displayed.

 Customer protection advocates recommend buyer beware: study the product and the claims before making a purchase.
 Many stations and networks normally run their own disclaimers before, during and/or after infomercials.
 Some mention the Better Business Bureau or a state/local customer protection agency.
 A "paid programming" bug in a corner of the screen during infomercials, particularly for financial products, is to avoid an exploitation of an "as seen on" claim of endorsement.
 Some, particularly smaller networks, only use a limited number of trusted advertisers.

 Considerable FTC scrutiny is also given to results claims and testimonials.
 Rules controlling endorsements are periodically enhanced to increase customer protection and fill loopholes.
 Industry organizations such as the Electronic Retailing Association, which represents infomercial marketers, often try to minimize the impact of these rule changes.
 FTC enforcement has focused on testimonials for publishing "non-typical" and "completely fabricated" customer testimonials used within infomercials.
 In 2006, the first third-party testimonial verification company was launched, and it now independently pre-validates many testimonials.

 Since the 1990s, federal and state customer protection agencies have criticized several prominent infomercial pitchmen, including Kevin Trudeau, Donald Barrett and, to a lesser extent, Matthew Lesko, and also Don Lapre, a salesman notorious for his get-rich-quick schemes.
 Some were successfully sued.

 Programs that collect donations or sell via Premium-rate telephone number (900-number) have additional disclosure requirements.

-As a putdown

-In 1992, the Newsweek magazine used the term infomercial to describe a cookbook whose author was described as "hit No. 1 on the New York Times best-seller list".
-The Los Angeles Times mediated.

-Other possible putdowns include informercial-like and infomercial type stuff.